-Executive Meddling: Beyond the below part, Sakamoto was not a particularly good director to work with.
-He was responsible for the whole story and nearly every aspect of production, with Team Ninja only doing the grunt work.
-The Wii Remote-only scheme was not only his idea, but he actively insisted that this scheme was to be used exclusively, which was frequently questioned by Team Ninja employees who wanted a Nunchuk.
-He even noticed problems with the control scheme, but kept it anyway.
+Executive Meddling: Sakamoto was not a particularly good director to work with.
+He was responsible for the whole story and nearly every aspect of production, with Team Ninja only doing the grunt work (and they weren't allowed to do their signature style of Fanservice-although there are a lot of bum shots since Sakamoto shot down everything else).
+The Wii Remote-only control scheme was not only his idea, but he actively insisted that this scheme was to be used exclusively, which was frequently questioned by Team Ninja employees who wanted to employ the Nunchuk.
+He even noticed problems with the control scheme, but kept it anyway because changing it would be "admitting defeat".
 There was also one part where he forced the composer to make a piano piece... in a matter of a day.
 He was also responsible for the American localization, directing the voice actors despite not being an English speaker.
+On top of all this, Sakamoto outright hated how Samus looked in the Gravity Suit during the game's development, saying how silly it looked for a "purple person" to enter a cutscene looking as such.
+He kept fighting with the graphics designer over the Gravity Suit's design until they decided on giving Samus a purple aura while keeping the Varia Suit color scheme.

 Mysterious Black Dude, Remember Me Guy, or Manthony for Anthony Higgs.